emillylamotte/frontend-foundations/README.md

 In this example, `innerFunction` is a closure because it has access to `outerVar` even after `outerFunction` has finished executing.
 This is possible because `innerFunction` "remembers" the scope in which it was created.

 ---
-Here’s a brief explanation of **Inheritance** in JavaScript, along with an example:

----

 ### **Inheritance**

 **Inheritance** is a mechanism in object-oriented programming (OOP) where one object can acquire properties and methods from another.
 In JavaScript, inheritance is achieved through **prototypal inheritance**, where objects can inherit properties and methods from other objects.